updated

 What else ...

 We go to the coast once a week to visit the markets, and are happy to drop you at an East coast beach or stop for a look.
 We have a couple of basic mountain bikes you can use.
 There are some local hikes and a nice river in town for a swim or kayaking in the warmer months (we have kayaks).
 Town is very small, and there is a history walk with information boards.
 There is a bus to the coast or to Launceston once a day, but maybe not on weekends.
-We go to the "big city" of Launceston once every two or three weeks.
+We go to the "big city" of Launceston once every two weeks.

 We are moderate drinkers.
 We are non smokers and prefer non smoking visitors.
 We are minimalists in the use of electricity, mostly using rechargeables.
 There is no TV and heating appliances like hair dryers, curling irons, etc will not work here.
-We are very conservative with our water.
+We are conservative with our water.
 We sometimes process our own animals into food.
 We are unable to cater for special dietary needs.

 We are well traveled and love a good meaty conversation.